immense/Remotely/README.md

 However, in order for the server to run properly, you must also recreate the migration files and recompile the server.
 Migration files are C# files that get compiled into the server app, and they tell the server how to create the database with the proper schema.

 Here's what you need to do:
+- Set the `DBProvider` property to the desired database type.
 - Delete the `Migrations` folder under the `Server` project.
 - Open a console in the `Server` directory and type `dotnet ef migrations add "Initial"`.
 - Set the connection string for the new database provider in the server's `appsettings.Production.json`.